johnhalz/Odyssey/README.md

 ## Quick Start

-This section will give you a brief overview of the commands to set up a local instance of Odyssey running locally on your machine (further details are available in the [documentation](https://github.com/johnhalz/Odyssey/wiki)).

 ### Setting Up Python
 After cloning the repo, run the following commands to set up the virtual environment and install the dependencies: